natebrunelle/cs2102/markdown/index.md

 Course meetings are synchronous and usually may be attended in-person or remotely via zoom live-stream.
 We will additionally post recordings of live-streams after class for asynchronous review.
 Friday class meetings are mandatory with no recordings provided, we will make an announcement when there are exceptions to this..
-Connecting to the course meetings is managed through Collab: <https://collab.its.virginia.edu/portal/site/6ffc1758-bab3-4484-88a2-b3f3ca574172>.
+Connecting to the course meetings is managed through "Online Meetings" on Collab.

 Collab pulls participant information once each day from SIS.
 If you add the course, you may need to wait up to 24 hours before you have Collab access.